-Because the culture of the Dominican Republic and El Salvador is radically different from that of the United States and we travel to both countries to serve Christ, sometimes we must adjust our behavior for the sake of our testimony in their culture.
-Be aware that we dress and conduct ourselves in a pretty conservative manner on the mission field and we ask you do so as well.
+Because the culture of the Dominican Republic is radically different from that of the United States, and we go to Santo Domingo to serve Christ, sometimes we must adjust our behavior for the sake of our testimony in their culture.
+Be aware that we dress and conduct ourselves in a pretty conservative manner on the mission field, and we ask you do so as well.